Welcome! We are so glad that your student is considering enrolling in the Raider Orchestra Program!

 Ready to sign up?
 It’s easy!

-- Select “Orchestra” on your grade level’s “Course Selection Form” and return it to your child’s counselor.
-If you have any questions or have missed the selection deadline, please email Ms. Willson for help getting into the orchestra program.
+- Select “Orchestra” on your “Course Selection Form” and return it to your child’s counselor.
+If you have any questions, please email Mr. Mitchell.

 Frequently Asked Questions